Class CertificateAsyncClient

 Gets latest version of the certificate, changes its tags and enabled status and then updates it in the Azure Key Vault.
 Prints out the returned certificate details when a response has been received.

-certificateAsyncClient.getCertificate("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateResponseValue -> { KeyVaultCertificate certificate = certificateResponseValue; //Update enabled status of the certificate certificate.getProperties().setEnabled(false); certificateAsyncClient.updateCertificateProperties(certificate.getProperties()) .subscribe(certificateResponse -> System.out.printf("Certificate's enabled status %s %n", certificateResponse.getProperties().isEnabled().toString())); });
+certificateAsyncClient.getCertificate("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateResponseValue -> { KeyVaultCertificate certificate = certificateResponseValue; //Update enabled status of the certificate certificate.getProperties().setEnabled(false); certificateAsyncClient.updateCertificateProperties(certificate.getProperties()) .subscribe(certificateResponse -> System.out.printf("Certificate's enabled status %s %n", certificateResponse.getProperties().isEnabled().toString())); });- Parameters:

 - A